Centro Niemeyer is the masterpiece by the iconic Brazilian architect Oscar Niemeyer — one of the great masters of modernism.

 Let’s go back in time to 1989.
 Niemeyer wins the prestigious Prince of Asturias Award for the Arts.
 Years later, the awards organisation celebrated their 25th anniversary.
 And Niemeyer gifted the Principality with what he does best, architecture.
 The planned cultural complex was designed to be his biggest project in Europe, and his only work in Spain.

 There was one condition imposed by Niemeyer: it had to be built by the sea, to create the desired impact.
-Now, my hometown is by the mountains, so not a chance.
+Now, my hometown is in the mountains, so not a chance.
 The biggest port city of the region, Gijón, is overdeveloped.
 And that left them with one option: the small industrial city of Avilés.
 Could Avilés be the new Bilbao after the Guggenheim effect?

 A new hope from the ashes of the heavy industry